 The gross inequalities that exist between nations and sometimes within nations are an outrage that must be addressed.
 Many of us consume far more of the Earth’s resources, and contribute far more to environmental problems like climate change, than billions of poorer people in the world.
 In a world in which hundreds of millions have too little to eat and nearly two billion are obese, the distribution of resources is clearly a grave injustice.

 At the most basic level, everyone needs food and water.
-The Food and Agriculture Organization estimates we will need 70% more food by 2050 but climate change is making agricultural land unproductive, while the UN estimates that soil erosion, unless unchecked, means we have less than 60 harvests left.
-The Massachusetts Institute of Technology has calculated that by 2050, 5 billion people will live in "water-stressed" regions - meaning that they cannot rely on their water supplies to meet their needs.
+The Food and Agriculture Organization estimates we will need 70% more food by 2050 but climate change is making agricultural land unproductive.
+The Massachusetts Institute of Technology has calculated that by 2050, 5 billion people will live in “water-stressed” regions – meaning that they cannot rely on their water supplies to meet their needs.

 Of course, people need and use far more than food and water.
-The International Research Panel projects that we will need 70% more resources each by 2050.
-This is partly because hundreds of millions of people are becoming more affluent, with their consumption of resources rising accordingly.
-Often, these rising demands are in places where there is also a high birth rate.
-This combination makes for a perfect storm of resource use.
+The International Research Panel projects that we will need 70% more resources by 2050.
+This is mainly because hundreds of millions of people are escaping poverty (clearly a good thing), with their consumption of resources rising accordingly.
+However, these rising demands are often in places with the high birth rates, creating a perfect storm of resource use.

 A more equitable and just global system is urgently needed.
 There must be a convergence in living standards, where the rich take far less and the poor have far more.
 While we continue to add people and their inevitable demands for resources to the population, however, we are putting pressure on the Earth that it cannot sustain.

-It can be, and is, about both.
+It’s about both.
 While it is clear that we need to change our consumption habits, adding more consumers only exacerbates every problem arising from it.
 The reality is that hundreds of millions of people have an absolute right to consume more, as they move out of poverty.
-In many cases, these people are in countries with high birth rates.

 Those of us in the rich world especially need to live more sustainably as societies and as individuals.
 Stopping more consumers being added to the global population is another, and vital, way of reducing our overall consumption.